Streamline customer purchase journey for e-commerce efficiency

 02 Understand Competitors

-Apple's "Store" design provides consistent and clear structure of the products
+Apple's "Store" design provides a consistent and clear structure of the products

 I analyzed and compared the differences between Apple site and HP site, mainly focusing on the purpose of the Store page and the connection with other pages.